zchee/neovim-wiki/Related-projects.md

-*If you are working on a Neovim-related project, feel free to include it below!*
+*If you are working on a Neovim-related project, include it below!*

-**Note:** The projects linked on this page might be experimental and not ready for end users.
+**Note:** The projects below might be experimental and not ready for end users.

 ### GUI projects